torokmarkwerner/torokmarkwerner.github.io/_posts/2022-11-15-the-crown-season-5.md

 <div style="margin-left:2em">

-**LORD CHAMBERLAIN**: And so, in consultation with Her Majesty the Queen and His Royal Highness the Duke of Edinburgh, we've decided to set up an informal council of war.
+<p><b>LORD CHAMBERLAIN<b>: And so, in consultation with Her Majesty the Queen and His Royal Highness the Duke of Edinburgh, we've decided to set up an informal council of war.
 A task force to safeguard the monarchy's survival in a rapidly changing world.
 And, since the idea is to find new directions for a way forward...

-**HIS ROYAL HIGHNESS**: Ahead.
+<p><b>HIS ROYAL HIGHNESS<b>: Ahead.

-**LORD CHAMBERLAIN**: Sir?
+<p><b>LORD CHAMBERLAIN<b>: Sir?

-**HIS ROYAL HIGHNESS**: Ahead, David.
+<p><b>HIS ROYAL HIGHNESS<b>: Ahead, David.

-**LORD CHAMBERLAIN**: Way ahead... we would call it the Way Ahead Group.
+<p><b>LORD CHAMBERLAIN<b>: Way ahead... we would call it the Way Ahead Group.

 </div>